1/7 Eggersdorf Rd. Ormeau

 2. Frequent Snacking: Regularly having sugary foods and drinks.

-3. Not Getting Enough Fluoride: Fluoride helps prevent decay and can even reverse the earliest stages of tooth damage.
+3. Not Getting Enough Fluoride: Fluoride helps prevent decay and even reverses the earliest stages of tooth damage.

-4. Dry Mouth: Saliva helps wash away food and harmful sugars, so a dry mouth can increase the risk of cavities.
+4. Dry Mouth: Saliva helps wash away food and harmful sugars so that a dry mouth can increase the risk of cavities.

 5. Eating and Drinking Acidic Foods and Beverages: They can break down tooth enamel.